 Africa

-The WELS One Africa Team currently works with established church bodies in Cameroon, Ethiopia, Kenya, Malawi, Nigeria, Tanzania, Uganda, and Zambia, partnering in outreach and assisting with theological education programs.
-The team is also exploring outreach opportunities with 12 additional groups throughout the continent and following up on promising contacts identified through Multi-Language Production’s TELL program in seven countries.
+The WELS One Africa Team currently works with established church bodies in Cameroon, Ethiopia, Kenya, Malawi, Nigeria, Uganda, and Zambia, partnering in outreach and assisting with theological education programs.
+The team is also exploring outreach opportunities and following up on promising contacts identified through Multi-Language Production’s TELL program in 15 countries.
 Nine missionaries serve on the One Africa Team, one of whom works exclusively with the TELL program.

 Fast facts